 As much as I wanted to create circumstances in which I could be at peace, something always came along to thwart my plans.
 I went on weekend retreats in a beautiful setting, eating Ayurvedic vegetarian food and felt great.
 But as soon as I returned back to ordinary life, the same situations and reactions came up.
-In fact, I remember just wanting to escape when travelling home through a busy city directly after a retreat.
+In fact, I remember just wanting to escape when traveling home through a busy city directly after a retreat.

 Around this time, I also decided that I should really start to focus on the direction that I wanted my life to take.
-I had tried out various jobs, travelling and studies and come to the conclusion that I wanted to find a way to become the best person I could be and allow others to do the same.
+I had tried out various jobs, traveling and studies and come to the conclusion that I wanted to find a way to become the best person I could be and allow others to do the same.

 I started training for a profession that I thought could allow me to do this in some way, but soon after I started, my health declined and my career prospects were cut short.
 I envied my peers, who seemed to be making a success of their lives, but came to realize that the various difficulties in my own life had led me to seek a way of attaining peace in a more permanent way, which would not be dependent on creating favorable circumstances, living in a nice environment, or having kind-hearted people around me.

-Finding the Tools to Change
+Finding the Practices to Change